underrun/pybsddb/docs/db.rst

    <http://www.oracle.com/technology/documentation/berkeley-db/db/
    api_c/db_put.html#DB_APPEND>`__

-.. function:: associate(secondaryDB, callback, flags=0)
+.. function:: associate(secondaryDB, callback, txn=None, flags=0)

    Used to associate secondaryDB to act as a secondary index for this (primary) database.
-The callback parameter should be a reference to a Python callable object that will consruct and return the secondary key or DB_DONOTINDEX if the item should not be indexed.
+The callback parameter should be a reference to a Python callable object that will construct and return the secondary key or DB_DONOTINDEX if the item should not be indexed.
 The parameters the callback will receive are the primaryKey and primaryData values.